A one-day training course for those aspiring to be effective and successful freelancers and consultants.

-Join this practical and inspiring training workshop designed to kick-start and sustain a flourishing freelance or consultancy business.
-The day is jam-packed with proven approaches, ideas and tools to get started, market yourself, find work, win work, manage your finances, handle client relationships and look after your health and wellbeing.
+Join this practical and inspiring training workshop designed to kick-start and sustain a flourishing freelancing or consultancy business.
+The day is jam-packed with proven approaches, ideas and tools to help you to get started, market yourself, find work, win work, manage your finances, handle client relationships and look after your health and well-being.

 Who it’s for

 Anyone who is thinking about freelancing, or who has been freelancing for less than a year and is working with arts and heritage organisations across any art form or specialist area.